Banff Ski Resorts: Complete Banff Skiing Guide

 Getting From Banff to Lake Louise Ski Resort

-Anyone looking to enjoy Lake Louise skiing will has a few options to get to the Lake Louise Ski Resort.
+Anyone looking to enjoy Lake Louise skiing has a few options to get to the Lake Louise Ski Resort.
 By car, it’s a 40 minute drive from the town of Banff to Lake Louise Ski Resort.

 For skiers coming from Canmore or Calgary to Lake Louise Ski Resort, the Lake Louise Ski Bus has departures from both cities.